LachlanGray/lmql-tree-of-thoughts/README.md

 - **Evaluation:** New thoughts are scored against defined criteria to determine the relative strength of the threads.
 If any conclusions were generated, they are validated and returned if they pass.

 ## Usage
-For now see `example.py` to get a sense of it.
+For now see the `examples` folder to get a sense of it.
 In a nutshell there's three configurations: one for the initial prompt, one that governs the reasoning dynamics (evaluation, answer recognition), and one that describes how answer attempts are handled (conclusion generation, callbacks, validation).